Hamsters vs. Gerbils: The Main Differences (With Pictures)

 Personality

 Hamsters are prey animals, so they tend to be shy and skittish when you first bring them home.
-With patience and training, however, most hamsters will get used to being handled and can even be trained to come to you.
+With patience and training, however, most hamsters will get used to being handled.
+However, they need to be socialized at a young age to ensure success with being hand-tamed.

 The last thing you should know about pet hamsters is that they are not naturally social animals!
 They are solitary creatures, preferring to be alone.
-Most hamsters will prefer to have the cage to themselves, and while Dwarf hamsters may get used to sharing a cage, Syrian and Chinese hamsters, in particular, can get aggressive if they are housed in pairs or groups.
+Most hamsters will prefer to have the cage to themselves, and while Dwarf hamsters may get used to sharing a cage provided they are introduced at a young age, are close in age (ideally littermates), and preferably the same sex, Syrian and Chinese hamsters, in particular, can get aggressive if they are housed in pairs or groups.

 Training